 [Note: this review of Luton Hoo luxury hotel in Bedfordshire was first published in 2015 so some of the details might be out of date]

-Luton Hoo, it turned out, is no stranger to the big screen, having featured in a whole variety of features: as well as the mega-hit Four Weddings it can also be seen in War Horse, Eyes Wide Shut, Enigma and The World is Not Enough.
+Luton Hoo hotel, it turned out, is no stranger to the big screen, having featured in a whole variety of features: as well as the mega-hit Four Weddings it can also be seen in War Horse, Eyes Wide Shut, Enigma and The World is Not Enough.

 If you like grand country house hotels like Luton Hoo then you’ll also love: